 With so many meal and rest break rules, ensuring your workplace complies with all the regulations can be time-consuming.
 Indeavor’s automated scheduling software can make scheduling rest and meal breaks easy.
 Our scheduling software is purpose-built for creating employee schedules that comply with state and federal regulations.
 Our intelligent algorithms simplify scheduling, even in complex workforces with locations in different states.

 Our team will work with you to understand your unique scheduling needs and can have your scheduling system set up in less than three months.
-Book a demo today to learn how Indeavor’s software scheduling technology can help you manage employee breaks!
+Book a demo or give us a call today to learn how Indeavor’s software scheduling technology can help you manage employee breaks!